 Here’s the deal.
-On Saturday, about 10 miles of major Philadelphia thoroughfares will be shut down from 8 a.m. to 1 p.m.
+It’s called Philly Free Streets, and on September 24th, sections of major Philadelphia thoroughfares will be shut down from 8 a.m. to 1 p.m, the city announced Friday.

 The car-free closure was spurred on by Pope Francis' visit to Philadelphia last September.
 Whole sections of Center City were car free because of security closures for the multi-day visit.

 For more information, visit www.phillyfreestreets.com.